-5. DEPOSIT: Upon execution of this Agreement, and as a condition to its effectiveness, User shall deliver to the City a deposit, in the amount of two hundred & five dollars ($205.00), to be held by the City throughout the Term.
-The Deposit shall secure User’s performance under this Agreement and full payment of all amounts due hereunder, including the cost of any damage repairs, replacement or restoration, payment of any Additional Charges, or to defray any other unusual but reasonable expense borne by the City as a consequence of User’s use of the Facilities hereunder and/or presentation of an Event.
-The City shall return the Deposit, or the unexpended portion thereof, to the User upon full satisfaction of all of User’s obligations hereunder.
-In addition to the event deposit fee of $105.00 to be held by the City as per the terms of this agreement, User shall also be responsible for a cleaning deposit fee of one hundred dollars ($100.00), to be returned to the User should no additional cleaning services be necessary.
+5. DEPOSIT: Upon execution of this Agreement, and as a condition to its effectiveness, User shall deliver to the City a deposit, in the amount of two hundred and five dollars ($205.00) (“ Event Deposit”), to be held by the City throughout the Term.
+The Event Deposit shall secure User’s performance under this Agreement and full payment of all amounts due hereunder, including the cost of any damage repairs, replacement or restoration, payment of any Additional Charges, or to defray any other unusual but reasonable expense borne by the City as a consequence of User’s use of the Facilities hereunder and/or presentation of an Event.
+The City shall return the Event Deposit, or the unexpended portion thereof, to the User upon full satisfaction of all of User’s obligations hereunder.
+The Event Deposit fee includes a fee of$105.00 to be held by the City as per the terms of this agreement; in additional to, a Cleaning Deposit Fee of one hundred dollars ($100.00) which User shall be responsible for.
+The Cleaning Deposit Fee, is to be returned to the User should no additional cleaning services be necessary.
 Should said services be necessary, at the sole discretion of Manuel Artime, such will be provided at a rate of fifty dollars ($50.00) per hour.
 This section does not include any further fees required as per the Additional fees section or any other section of this Agreement.

-6. ATTENDANCE: User understands that the maximum attendance at any one event is 900 persons and that User shall not print more than 841 tickets per Event.
+6. ATTENDANCE: User understands that the maximum attendance at any one event is nine hundred (900) persons and that User shall not print more than eight hundred and forty one (841) tickets per Event.

 7. EVENT PERSONNEL, UTILITIES AND SUPPLIES: Except as specifically provided herein, User shall be responsible for all staffing in connection with the use of the Facility and/or the presentation of an Event which includes ticket sellers, ticket takers, ushering staff, stagehands, spotlight operators, etc. Additionally, User understands and agrees that it shall only utilize the services of sound and/or lighting technicians who have been approved by the City to operate the Facility’s sound and/or lighting equipment.
-If the Auditorium Manager determines that it is in the best interest of the City to require additional staffing to be present for an event, the User shall be charged the fees as defined in Section 4 of this Agreement for the additional personnel.
+If the Auditorium Manager determines that it is in the best interest of the City to require additional staffing to be present for an Event, the User shall be charged the fees as defined in Section 4 of this Agreement for the additional personnel.

 8. CONDITION OF FACILITY/REMOVAL OF USER’S EFFECTS:

 (a) User has inspected the Facility and accepts it in “as-is” condition.
 User agrees to tear down and remove all of User’s effects immediately after the presentation of an Event and/or expiration of the Term.
+User shall not permit the Facility to suffer any damage or disrepair.